forcedotcom/salesforcedx-vscode/docs/_articles/en/functions/overview.md

 Use the Salesforce Functions features in VS Code to build event-driven, elastically scalable apps and experiences.
 You can create and test functions against sample payloads locally in VS Code.

 ### Create Function
-Run `SFDX: Create Function` to create a Salesforce Function in Javascript, Typescript or Java in a Salesforce DX project.
+Run `SFDX: Create Function` to create a Salesforce Function in Javascript, Typescript, or Java in a Salesforce DX project.

 This command creates a new directory named after your Function name and all the supporting files.